Hiram Chodosh

-Hiram E. Chodosh (born 1962) is the 5th and current president of Claremont McKenna College in Claremont, California.
+Hiram E. Chodosh (born 1962) is an American lawyer who is the 5th and current president of Claremont McKenna College in Claremont, California.

 Early life and education

-Hiram Chodosh was born in Elizabeth, New Jersey in 1962.
+Hiram Chodosh was born in Elizabeth, New Jersey, in 1962.
 Raised in nearby Hillside, he graduated from Hillside High School.

 He received his B.A. in history from Wesleyan University in 1985, and his J.D. in 1990 from Yale Law School.
 In his second year at Yale, Chodosh met his wife, Priya Junnar.

 Career

 Chodosh began his law career in 1990 at Cleary Gottlieb Steen & Hamilton and left in 1993 to join the faculty of Case Western Reserve University School of Law.
 In 2003, Chodosh was named a Fulbright Senior Scholar and played a central role in the practice and expansion of mediation in India.

 In 2006, Chodosh was appointed as Dean of the S.J.
 Quinney College of Law at the University of Utah.
 Under a grant from the U.S. Department of State in 2007, Chodosh founded and directed the Global Justice Project, a law and policy think tank, to advise the Iraqi government.
 In recognition of his international efforts in legal reform and advocacy for mediation, Chodosh was awarded the Gandhi Peace Award in 2011.
 In February 2012, he was appointed as the Hugh B. Brown Endowed Chair of the University.

 In December 2012, he was selected to be the 5th President of Claremont McKenna College.

+He will step down as President of Claremont McKenna after the 2025-26 academic year.